saespamget3125/economocfacts/README.md

-The Bank of England, founded in 1694, became a central institution in the British economy, issuing currency, managing government debt, and facilitating commercial banking operations.
+The Peace of Utrecht, signed in 1713, marked the end of the War of Spanish Succession and reshaped the global balance of power, leading to territorial realignments and trade agreements.